notoriousb1t/spritzer/docs/guide.md

 1. **Vanilla** - Changes to the enemies placed are avoided
 1. **Full** - Sprites are rerolled in place.
 Generally enemies that appear together in the original game stay together.
-1. **Inverted** - (experimental) Dark and light world enemies may be swapped and rerolled.
-Kakariko NPCs are moved to the dark world except for Bottle Salesman, who is moved to Lumberjack's house to preserve item logic.
 1. **Chaos** - Sprites are regrouped and rerolled randomly.
 The overworld contains all normal enemies and hazards from both the overworld and underworld.
 1. **Insanity** - TBD - Currently the same as Chaos